What does it solve?

 Secure storage prevents shootings by disrupting unauthorized access to firearms.

-Six states and the District of Columbia, as well as several cities including New York and San Francisco, have laws mandating that owners secure their firearms.
+Eight states and the District of Columbia, as well as several cities including New York and San Francisco, have laws mandating that owners secure their firearms.

 Public awareness is also critical to ensuring that guns are stored securely.
 The Moms Demand Action Be SMART program is one of many models that can be used by public officials and members of the community to build awareness of the importance of secure firearm storage.